jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (a) the person has the consent of the Qualifications Authority; or (b) as provided by section 192(11).
 (3) A person commits an offence who, without the consent of the Qualifications Authority, grants or purports to grant an award which, or the name or description of which, includes the word national or the words New Zealand.
-(4) A person who commits an offence against this section is liable on summary conviction to a fine not exceeding $10,000.
+(4) A person who commits an offence against this section is liable on conviction to a fine not exceeding $10,000.

 ### 292A Offences relating to false representations
 (1) A person commits an offence who falsely represents, expressly or by implication, that—